 For all my career I have worked in various roles with ICA, the Institute of Cultural Affairs, a global community of non-profit organisations ‘advancing human development worldwide’.
 Before going freelance in October 2012 I was employed as Chief Executive of ICA:UK – since 1997 I developed ICA:UK’s social enterprise programme of facilitation and facilitation training, I designed and delivered scores of tailored facilitated processes for clients and over 100 public and in-house facilitation courses, and I grew and managed a small core staff team and a national network of over 30 active Associates.
 In 2016 I completed a four-year term as volunteer President of ICA International.
 Since 2018 I have been a member of the ICAI Global ToP Advisory Group.

 Since 1997 I have also been involved with the International Association of Facilitators (IAF).
 In 2012 I completed a term as Chair, after four years on the IAF Board.
 In 2014 I was inducted into the IAF Hall of Fame.
 From 2016-20 I served as Chapter lead and Chair of IAF England & Wales.
 Since 2019 I have served a volunteer mentor with the IAF mentoring programme.
 I am a contributing author to The Power of Facilitation.

 I am a Fellow of the RSA and a member of IABC, IPSE, the ToP Network and the Berrett-Koehler expert community.
 I have served as a Trustee of Focus charity, as a Director of Work for Change and on the committee of the Quaker Congo Partnership.
-Since 2020 I volunteer on marketing and social media with the Gay Outdoor Club.
+Since 2020 I have volunteered with the Gay Outdoor Club on marketing and social media, since 2021 also as Online Group Co-ordinator and since 2022 also as Trustee/ Director and Website Manager.

 I hold a BA in Business Studies from Portsmouth University and an MA in Development Administration and Management from Manchester University’s Global Development Institute (then IDPM).
 My MA research was in civil society, development and democratisation – see Building Civil Society for a Humane and Sustainable Future: toward a Global Role for the Institute of Cultural Affairs in the UK and Civil society, the promise and peril of democratisation and prospects for the Arab world.